mattermost/mattermost-handbook/contributors/join-us/staff-recruiting.md

 1. Completed feedback from all interviewers.
 2. Attachments of any work artifacts produced during the interview loop (e.g. presentations, coding projects, etc.).
-3. Compensation expectations and role Level in a SECRET note in Lever with a mention to either `@corey` (Corey Hulen) or `@it33` (Ian Tien).
+3. Compensation expectations and role Level in a SECRET note in Lever.
 4. For interviews with Ian Tien, a [CEO pre-interview questionaire](https://docs.google.com/forms/d/e/1FAIpQLSfGFUN7baIFot6me_oDWTSICA_QhRFM9dBRiqBTw38uRY6XDQ/viewform) from the candidate should also be included.
 The AA scheduler will send the questionaire to be completed.

 If the Lever information is not complete, the AA interview request will not be scheduled.

 **Logistics**

-* The Mid-Interview Sync will be pre-scheduled to occur after the last Mid-Interviewer completes.
+* The Debrief will be pre-scheduled to occur after the AA interview.
 * If there are multiple candidates for the same role, the sync may be scheduled after all candidates have gone through the last mid-interviewer.
 * If you are an interviewer and cannot make the scheduled sync, please make sure to submit complete feedback in Lever ahead of the scheduled sync.